 Italian Life: Starting Your Day with the Giro

 Life with the Giro d’Italia: Peter Easton could guide you on a trip just about anywhere in the world.
 But Italy… well it’s in his blood.
-As the 2019 Giro d’Italia is about to kick-off in Bologna with a tough 8.2 kilometer time trial, Peter gives us his take on the Italian spirit.
+As the 2021 Giro d’Italia is about to kick-off in Bologna with a 9 kilometer time trial, Peter gives us his take on the Italian spirit… pre-covid.

 One of the best things about being at the Giro d’Italia is the intrinsic link between cycling and Italian culture.
 Growing up in an Italian household (my mother’s family is from Sorrento and Benevento), I learned the idiosyncrasies of Italian life from my grandfather and my mother, my aunts and uncles and cousins.
 The lessons taught are lifelong, and passed on to the next generation, and of course have come in handy during my travels and doing business throughout the chaotic peninsula.
 There is the slang; the proper way to eat certain foods, which are appropriate to certain days and times; there’s a fork and spoon for spaghetti; but no knife; wine with breakfast is acceptable; dinner without it is not.